-The information contained in this Manual was submitted for publication on January 20, 2020 and becomes effective on July 1, 2020.
+The information contained in this Manual was submitted for publication on January 20, 2021 and becomes effective on July 1, 2021.
 It represents the current policies, procedures and requirements for individuals interested in certification by the American College of Veterinary Internal Medicine (ACVIM or the College).

 While a concerted effort has been made to ensure accuracy, Program Directors, Supervising Diplomates, Resident Advisors, residents, and candidates should contact the ACVIM office if questions arise.
-Furthermore, ACVIM policies and procedures are subject to periodic review and change.
-If Program Directors, Supervising Diplomates, Resident Advisors, residents, or candidates have concerns about proposed or actual changes that could impact the certification process they should contact the ACVIM Certification and Accreditation staff at the head office:
+Further, ACVIM policies and procedures are subject to periodic review and change.

+If Program Directors, Supervising Diplomates, Resident Advisors, residents, or candidates have concerns about proposed or actual changes that could impact the certification process they should contact the ACVIM Certification and Accreditation staff at the Colorado office, preferably by email at certification@acvim.org or by mail or phone, as referenced below.